 A newer version is available; see the version menu above for details.

-Puppet Enterprise (PE) includes both Code Manager and r10k, so you don’t need to separately download or install them.
-Before you begin using either of these code management tools, however, you need to make sure they can communicate with Git.
+Puppet Enterprise (PE) 2015.3 includes both Code Manager and r10k, so you don’t need to separately download or install them.
+Before you begin using PE’s code management tools, however, you need to make sure they can communicate with Git.

 Each branch of a connected repository is copied into a directory named after the branch.
 These environments are created in

 /etc/puppetlabs/code/environmentson the Puppet master.
 For instance, if your repository is called “mycontrolrepo”, with branches named “production”, “test”, and “development”, your production branch becomes a production directory, the test branch becomes a test directory, and the development branch becomes a development directory.